 Spring is on its way and the longer, brighter days provide the perfect opportunity to get out into the garden and get this month’s to dos done.
 From planting bedding plants, mowing the lawn and growing your own fruit and veg, March is a great time to get started.

-Your grass will probably be growing well this month, so the lawn will start needing a regular mowing from now on, remember not to take it too short with that first cut of the year and make sure that it’s dry in order to avoid tearing.
+Your grass will probably be growing well this month, so the lawn will need regular mowing from now on.
+Remember not to take it too short with that first cut of the year and make sure that it’s dry in order to avoid tearing.

 Time to get growing

-Tomatoes, sweet and chilli peppers, cucumbers and aubergines can all be sown indoors now with warmth – either in a warm room in the house or in a heated propagator.
+Tomatoes, sweet and chilli peppers, cucumbers and aubergines can all be sown indoors now as they need more warmth – either in a warm room in the house or in a heated propagator.
 Check the germination temperature needed as shown on the seed packets.

 Movers and climbers